Thigh Lift in Cape Girardeau, MO

 Do I have to stop smoking before a thigh lift procedure?

-At Heartland Plastic & Hand Surgery of Cape Girardeau, Missouri, we would like the patient to stop smoking one month before surgery and one month after surgery.
-Nicotine in cigarettes decreases the blood supply to the skin, and blood supply is important to the healing process.
-We hope patients can decrease their exposure not only to firsthand but also to secondhand smoke.
+Yes, the doctors at Heartland Plastic & Hand Surgery require the patient to stop smoking one month before surgery and one month after surgery.
+Nicotine in cigarettes, vapes, and other tobacco products decreases the blood supply to the skin, and blood supply is important to the healing process.
+We also require patients to eliminate secondhand exposure to all tobacco and marijuana products for the same duration.

 What do I need to do to get ready for a thigh lift?